Duality between different geometries of a resonant level in a Luttinger liquid

 \emph{Introduction.}--- Understanding the behavior of strongly correlated systems has been one of the central themes of condensed matter physics in recent years.
 Of these, one-dimensional systems stand out as a clear example of non Fermi liquid behavior.
 When no symmetry is spontaneously broken, the low energy physics of those systems is governed by the bosonic Luttinger liquid (LL) theory \cite{bosonization}.
-This description applies to various experimental realizations, including semiconducting quantum wires, metallic nanowires, and carbon nanotubes; it is also related to the physics of edges of the quantum Hall effect \cite{chang03} and the spin quantum Hall effect \cite{koenig08}.
-An important question, from both fundamental and applicative perspective, is the effect of (random or intentionally-introduced) impurities on such systems.
+This description applies to various experimental realizations, including semiconducting quantum wires, metallic nanowires, and carbon nanotubes; it is also related to the physics of the edges of quantum Hall systems \cite{chang03} and spin quantum Hall systems \cite{koenig08}.
+An important question, from both fundamental and applicative perspective, is the effect of (randomly or intentionally introduced) impurities on such systems.
 Particularly interesting are \emph{dynamic} impurities, e.g., resonant levels which can fluctuate between the occupied and unoccupied states.
 They can be realized, among other possibilities, as semiconducting quantum dots, metallic grains, or carbon nanotubes or buckyballs.
-Indeed, much effort was attracted to the understanding of their effects on transport \cite{bosonization,kane92,furusaki93,furusaki98, auslaender00,postma01,nazarov03,polyakov03,komnik03,lerner08} as well as thermodynamic \cite{furusaki02,lehur05,sade05,wachter07,weiss08,bishara08,goldstein08} properties.
+Indeed, much effort has been attracted to the understanding of their effects on transport \cite{bosonization,kane92,furusaki93,fendley95,weiss95, furusaki98,auslaender00,postma01,nazarov03,polyakov03,komnik03,lerner08} as well as thermodynamic \cite{furusaki02,lehur05,sade05,wachter07,weiss08,bishara08,goldstein08} properties.